Philosophy

 Oct.
 6th, 2022: Minority Minds & Epistemic Injustice (panel).
 At Inclusion Beyond Face Value: Metaphilosophy of Social Justice, Central European University, Vienna.
 Organised by the Minorities & Philosophy chapter at CEU.

 April 3rd, 2022.
 Digging Outside the Field: Animalization and Animality, Within and Beyond Academic Philosophy.
-At ‘The State of Philosophy’: Annual Graduate Students in Philosophy Conference / Annual Duquesne Women in Philosophy Conference.
-Full recording (from Zoom) available here.
-Extended abstract and further details here.
+At ‘The State of Philosophy’: Annual Graduate Students in Philosophy Conference / Annual Duquesne Women in Philosophy Conference. .

 March 26th, 2021.
 Infantilization, Dehumanization & Cognitive Disability.
-Full recording available here.
-Blog post summarizing the talk here.
 As part of the British Postgraduate Philosophical Association seminar series.

 Articles, Essays, etc.